maksuturva/magento_payment_module/README.md

 The Maksuturva Payment Gateway module for Magento was tested on and requires the following set of applications in order to fully work:

 * Magento 1.5.x - 1.9.x or Magento EE 1.14.x
-* PHP version 4 or 5
+* PHP version at least 5.1.0
 * PHP cURL support
+* PHP libxml support

 There is no guarantee that the module is fully functional in any other environment which does not fulfill the requirements.